Bradycardia (Slow Heart Rate)

 - Changes in the heart that are the result of aging.

 - Diseases that damage the heart's electrical system.
-These include coronary artery disease, heart attack, and infections such as endocarditis and myocarditis.
+These include a heart attack and infections.

 - Conditions that can slow electrical impulses through the heart.
 Examples include having a low thyroid level (hypothyroidism) or an electrolyte imbalance, such as too much potassium in the blood.